jerboa88/NoBS/README.md

 [![](https://img.shields.io/github/license/jerboa88/NoBS.svg "Project license")](LICENSE)

-A dead simple build task runner for Node.js

 > This is an experimental project and there are likely a lot of bugs to be ironed out.
 I would recommend [Gulp](https://gulpjs.com/) as a more powerful, fleshed out alternative

+A dead simple build task runner for Node.js.

+Automate your build process by scheduling build tasks to be run either sequentially or concurrently using a simple array-based config object.

 ## Installation